Stephen Billett: Biography

 Stephen Billett earned a Diploma of Teaching in technical and further education from the Brisbane College of Advanced Education (1984), a B.A. in humanities (1987) and a M.Ed.
 (1990) from the University of Queensland, and a Ph.D. in education (1995) from Griffith University.
 His thesis, titled Structuring Knowledge Through Authentic Activities, was presented in 1995.
 His primary doctoral supervisor was John Stevenson, along with Peter Freebody.
 During his Ph.D. studies, he took up a position as lecturer at Griffith University's School of Education and Professional Studies (1992–97), from which he was promoted to senior lecturer (1997-2000), associate professor (2001–07) and eventually to Professor of Adult and Vocational Education (in 2008).

 He has received funding from the Australian Research Council and sits on the editorial and advisory boards of several academic journals, including the Journal on Workplace Learning, Vocations and Learning, and Empirical Research in Vocational Education and Training.
 Previously, Billett had a career in garment manufacturing.
-In 2013, he was awarded an Honorary Doctorate by the University of Jyvaskala.
+In 2013, he was awarded an Honorary Doctorate by the University of Jyväskylä.